Xabaril/AspNetCore.Diagnostics.HealthChecks/src/HealthChecks.Azure.IoTHub/README.md

 With all of the following examples, you can additionally add the following parameters:

 AddAzureIoTHubServiceClient
-- `serviceClientFactory`: A factory method to provide `ServiceClient` instance.
+- `serviceClientFactory`: An optional factory method to provide `ServiceClient` instance.
-- `optionsFactory`: A factory method to provide `IotHubServiceClientOptions` instance.
-It allows to specify the secret name and whether the secret should be created when it's not found.
 - `name`: The health check name.
-Default if not specified is `iothub`.
 - `failureStatus`: The `HealthStatus` that should be reported when the health check fails.
 Default is `HealthStatus.Unhealthy`.
 - `tags`: A list of tags that can be used to filter sets of health checks.
 - `timeout`: A `System.TimeSpan` representing the timeout of the check.

 AddAzureIoTHubRegistryManager
-- `registryManagerFactory`: A factory method to provide `RegistryManager` instance.
+- `registryManagerFactory`: An optional factory method to provide `RegistryManager` instance.
-- `optionsFactory`: A factory method to provide `IotHubRegistryManagerOptions` instance.
-It allows to specify the secret name and whether the secret should be created when it's not found.
+- `query`: A query to perform by the read health check.
+- `deviceId`: The id of the device to add and remove.
 - `name`: The health check name.
-Default if not specified is `iothub`.
 - `failureStatus`: The `HealthStatus` that should be reported when the health check fails.
 Default is `HealthStatus.Unhealthy`.
 - `tags`: A list of tags that can be used to filter sets of health checks.
 - `timeout`: A `System.TimeSpan` representing the timeout of the check.